NerusSkyhigh/Machine-Learning-Phases-of-Matter/README.md

 > :grey_exclamation: Some images may not display properly if GitHub's dark mode is active.
 If that's the case please change mode or open the plots one by one.

 ## Notebooks
 The following section presents a summary of the results obtained.
-A more detailed discussion is available inside the notebooks themselves.
+A detailed discussion is available inside the notebooks themselves.

 ### 01 Monte Carlo simulation
 [Google colab link](https://colab.research.google.com/drive/1de9nkvQpTHr8AZuaSgxCjmR14VqJ5I4F?usp=sharing)